sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Oracle to PostgreSQL.md

 2. Is there any benefit to going straight to Microsoft Azure?
 Does Azure Database for PostgreSQL take care of all of their requirements?

-    If the organization has chosen to go to the cloud, this might be a long-term cost savings of skipping purchasing the on-premises hardware.
+    If the organization has chosen to go to the cloud, then this will be a long-term way to ensure cost savings by not purchasing on-premises hardware.

-    If the applications are already cloud-born, or they have many external applications needing access, then this would not affect latency while removing the burden from WWI of maintaining the connectivity with all their integration partners.
+    If the applications are already cloud-based, or they have many external applications needing access, then this would not affect latency while removing the burden from WWI of maintaining the connectivity with all their integration partners.

     In addition, they would gain the benefit of simplifying future software upgrades, so the current investment in new hardware was necessary.
 Some of their products would upgrade and offer new features with minimal effort on their part.